zerasul/blask/posts/docs.md

 **(Since: 0.1.0b12)**

 The Blask Command Line Tool, is a program that you can use for control Blask and have some features.
 For example for create a new Blask project.
-For use the Blask CLI Tool, you need to install Blask using the _setup.py_ script (or using pip).
+For use the Blask CLI Tool, you need to install Blask using the _setup.py_ script ( using pip).

 Usage of Blask Command Line Tool: